Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">12/13/2024</td>
+<td align="center">12/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U317NX/goddess-livestream">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMWW22/night-snow">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The day has come: it‘s time for the final mission!
-The goddess candidates have to<br>gather votes during a livestream.
-Disheartened from the rumors and the recent dating news, Jugyeong<br>decides to quit, but her friends try everything to change her mind.</p>
+<p align="center">Isagi, Bachira, and Chigiri's families are happy to see their sons on the field.
+Meanwhile,<br>we get a glimpse of what transpired between Rin and Sae.
+Sae is about to<br>quit the match, but he decides to stay when Shidou is thrown into the fray.</p>
 </td>
 </tr>
 </table>